 Fairhill Rise programmes include the following areas of skill development:

 - Work skills in woodland management (including fencing), tree management, creating wildlife habitats and horticulture;

 - Work skills in horticulture, working on the herb garden or vegetable beds, or food processing and preservation, using produce from the site to create meals for staff and participants; and

 - Work skills in social enterprise, producing items for sale in the local community.

 - Living skills development including basic cooking, food and nutrition, social skills development, and health and wellbeing

 Ruskin Mill Trust has developed its unique brand of expertise, Practical Skills Therapeutic Education (PSTE).
-Fairhill Rise uses PSTE as its foundation and, through the social enterprise activities and the resources on site, will support adults to develop the skills they need to live in modern society and be valued members of their community.
+Fairhill Rise uses PSTE as its foundation, and, through the social enterprise activities and the resources on site, supports adults to develop the skills they need to live in modern society and be valued members of their community.

 Fairhill Rise is located at Pishwanton Woods, near Longyester, in the foothills of the Lammermuir Hills, East Lothian, Scotland.
 Pishwanton is a 60 acre mixed woodland and small holding which includes a range of workshop spaces, kitchen and horticulture building.
 In addition to the woodlands, there is a central herb garden and apple orchard.